permutamario/polytope-viewer/spec-doc.md

 ---

-This specification should enable anyone (or an AI) to understand, run, and extend the refactored Polytope Viewer without digging through intertwined legacy files.
+This updated specification reflects the modular, builder-based design of the Polytope Viewer and retains all previous architecture details unrelated to polytope storage.